patricks/osm-garmin/README.md

 osm-garmin
 ==========

-A simple shell script collection to build openstreetmap maps for garmin devices. this maps are optimized for outdoor usage.
+A simple shell script collection to build openstreetmap maps for garmin devices.
+The maps are optimized for outdoor usage.

 Installation
 ------------